mliew21396/remote-work-u2/week-6/4-bingo-2-solo-challenge/README.md

 - Implement a basic Ruby class and identify when to use instance variables

 ## Summary
 This challenge will expand on the [bingo-solo-challenge](../week-5/5-bingo-solo-challenge) you did last week.
-First you accessed the 2d array to find and replace the numbers called with x's.
+First you accessed the two-dimensional array to find and replace the numbers called with x's.
 Now you want to write a program to look for any bingos.
 Start with a static board for testing, then add the random board generator from last week.
 When a bingo is found, the program should print "BINGO!" to the console.

 A bingo in this exercise is a vertical horizontal or diagonal line of 5 x's.
 ```ruby